9 Great Decorative Touches for That Custom Cabinetry Look

 Decorative End Panels

 In many kitchens, runs of cabinetry often end without connecting directly with a wall.
-Consider adding a decorative end panel, in the same style as your cabinetry doors, on the ends for a unified look.
+Consider adding a decorative end panel, in the same style as your cabinetry doors for a unified look.
 If you’re pushing your budget, however, this is an element that is easily replaced with a plain end panel.

-Traditionally, valances are used above the sink between two cabinets.
+Traditionally, kitchens have valances above the sink between two cabinets.
 Valances can also help hide unsightly fixtures and electrical cords.
 Those seeking originality, however, should explore using valances in other places.
 Consider using them under cabinets for floor-level detail and in kitchen island pieces for a solid furniture look.

 While the primary goal of cabinetry is storage, don’t be afraid to utilize it for display.
 Open shelving areas are great for showing off décor, holding recipe books, and even storing your wine collection.